FTTechBrasil/AqualaboSensor/README.md

 # AqualaboSensor

 ## Introduction
-This is an Arduino Library for Arduino Compatible with Agualabo Sensors created by FTTech.
+This is an Arduino Library Compatible with Aqualabo Sensors created by FTTech.

 ## Sensores Compatibles
 ### Working and tested